vasid99/cs6910-dl/README.md

 ### 1.2. `setHyperparameters`(hyperparams (*dict.*))
-Sets hyperparameters of neural network from provided input collection
+Sets hyperparameters of neural network from provided input collection In order to standardize setting of parameters, a set of global constants have been declared just before the class declaration, which are used for matching the input hyperparameters with the ones for which functionality has been provided.
+Hence, it is advisabe to use their form while setting the input hyperparameters

 ### 1.3. `initModel`(hyperparams (*dict.*))
 Initializes parameters (weight and bias matrices) of neural network

 ### 1.4. `activation`(layerNum, x)
-Computes and return activation values for a given layer and its sum(a<sub>i</sub>) values
+Computes and return activation values for a given layer and its sum(a<sub>i</sub>) values **Note**: For activations requiring an exponential operation, it was observed - especially with hidden ReLU and output softmax layers - that when the magnitudes of each layer output increased, the exponential blew up very quickly.
+To prevent this, the functions were tackled as -
+- For sigmoid, the output beyond a certain magnitude of input was set to 1 or 0 depending on the sign of the input
+- for softmax, the value was shifted down by the maximum argument within the input and truncated beyond a certain tolerance value to that value itself

 ### 1.5. `activationDerivative`(layerNum,**kwargs)
 Computes and returns activation derivative values for a given layer and its sum (a<sub>i</sub>) or output (h<sub>i</sub>) values depending on the given argument

 ### 1.6. `lossOutputDerivative`(outputData,targetData)
-Computes and returns loss derivatives for given output and target data
+Computes and returns loss derivatives for given output and target data **Note**: For the cross-entropy derivative, due to the division operation, divide-by-zero errors were encountered at many points.
+To fix this, division is done only in the entries for the values of target data are 1, and the rest are manually set to 0 instead of performing division at those entries

 ### 1.7. `forwardPass`(inputData)
 Computes output activations of all layers of neural network